mandric/extension-testing-example/Readme.md

 Firefox.

-To generate a production build (without tests) run `npm run build-prod`, the extension will be generated in `dist/production`.
+To generate a production build (without tests) run `npm run build:prod`, the extension will be generated in `dist/production`.

 See also [Chrome: Getting Started Tutorial](https://developers.chrome.com/extensions/getstarted) and